Sundance's films and VR are more accessible than ever, if you're in the know

 First, the free stuff: While much of Sundance's program requires a ticket or a pass, the festival will make all of its talks available free to anyone who creates an account on the Sundance site.
 The full slate of virtual talks may have have gems that appeal to you, but for people with a tech and science bent, the standout is The Big Conversation: Come Together.
 This panel, inspired by how the first image of a black hole was created, uses the lens of film and TV to discuss how collaboration in sciences like astronomy, space exploration, climatology, bioscience and virology can advance human knowledge and our own survival.

 Most of festival's passes give you wide opportunities to nab a film premiere either during a single day of the fest or its entire run, but those are largely sold out.
 However, you can still access films and -- for the tech-savvy equipped with virtual reality headset -- the New Frontier program packed with tech-driven projects.
 For films, you can buy single-film tickets to specific movies for $15 (for US viewers only).
-Or if New Frontier is your main objective, you can get an Explorer Pass for $25, which unlocks all the virtual worlds Sundance created, including the whole New Frontier program, plus you get access to the the fest's program of four episodic projects.
+Or if New Frontier is your main objective, you can get an Explorer Pass for $25, which unlocks all the virtual worlds Sundance created, including the whole New Frontier program, plus you get access to the the fest's program of four episodic projects and the full program of film shorts.

 If you do get a ticket or reservation for a film premiere, you unlock more than just streaming the movie itself.
 Fifteen minutes before the official start time, participants can join in a text-based chat among themselves and the filmmakers, akin to chatting while waiting in line (just without the sub-freezing temperatures).
 After a premiere, viewers will jump over to a live Q&A with the filmmakers on YouTube.
 And then you can go to the film's after-party at a digital bar, one of the virtual environments in orbital space.